Electroencephalographic field influence on calcium momentum waves: Introduction

 This study crosses molecular ($ \mathrm{Ca}^{2+} $ ions), microscopic (synaptic and neuronal), mesoscopic (minicolumns and macrocolumns), and macroscopic (regional scalp EEG) scales.
 Calculations support the interaction between synchronous columnar firings large enough to be measured by scalp EEG and molecular scales contributing to synaptic activity: On one hand, the influence of macroscopic scales on molecular scales is calculated via the evolution of $ \mathrm{Ca}^{2+} $ quantum wave functions.
 On the other hand, the influence of $ \mathrm{Ca}^{2+} $ waves is described in the context of a statistical mechanics model that already has been verified as calculating experimental observables, aggregating and scaling up from synaptic activity, to columnar neuronal firings, to regional synchronous activity fit to EEG while preserving an audit trail back to underlying synaptic interactions.

-\subsection{Magnetism Influences in Living Systems}
+\subsection{Magnetism influences in living systems}

-There is a body of evidence that suggests specific top-down mechanisms for neocortical STM processing.

-An example of a direct physical mechanism that affects neuronal processing not part of ``standard'' sensory influences is the strong possibility of magnetic influences in birds at quantum levels of interaction \cite{Kominis2009,Rodgers+Hore2009,Solov'yov+Schulten2009}.
-It should be noted that this is just a proposed mechanism \cite{Johnsen+Lohmann2008}.
+An example of a direct physical mechanism that affects neuronal processing not part of ``standard'' sensory influences is the possibility of magnetic influences in birds at quantum levels of interaction \citep{Kominis2009,Rodgers+Hore2009,Solov'yov+Schulten2009}.
+It should be noted that this is just a proposed mechanism \citep{Johnsen+Lohmann2008}.

-The strengths of magnetic fields in mammalian neocortex may be at a threshold to directly influence synaptic interactions with astrocytes, as proposed for long-term memory (LTM) \cite{Gordon+Iremonger+Kantevari+Ellis-Davies+MacVicar+Bains2009} and STM \cite{Banaclocha2007,Pereira+Furlan2010}.
+The strengths of magnetic fields in mammalian neocortex may be at a threshold to directly influence synaptic interactions with astrocytes, the largest number of cells among glia cells, as proposed for long-term memory (LTM) \citep{Gordon+Iremonger+Kantevari+Ellis-Davies+MacVicar+Bains2009} and STM \citep{Banaclocha2007,Pereira+Furlan2010,Pereira+Santos+Barros2013}.
 Magnetic strengths associated by collective EEG activity at a columnar level gives rise to even stronger magnetic fields.
 Columnar excitatory and inhibitory processes largely take place in different neocortical laminae, providing possibilities for more specific mechanisms.

-Note that magnetic fields generated by axons, about $ 10^{-7} $T, are generally small relative to the Earth's magnetic fields on the order of $ 3\times 10^{-5} $~T (T $ = $ Telsa $ = $ kg-A$ ^{-1} $-s$ ^{-2} $).
+Note that magnetic fields generated by axons, about $ 10^{-7} $T, are generally small relative to the Earth's magnetic fields on the order of $ 3\times 10^{-5} $~T (T $ = $ Tesla $ = $ kg-A$ ^{-1} $-s$ ^{-2} $).
 This is often cited as a reason that magnetic fields due to firing neurons are not influential in brain processes.
 However, this paper calculates the oscillatory magnetic vector potential $ \mathbf{A} $ due to many synchronous minicolumns from many macrocolumns, not the magnetic field of a single axon or minicolumn.
 The effects of this oscillatory $ \mathbf{A} $, synchronized to $ \mathrm{Ca}^{2+} $ waves which contribute to this process, are the issue.

+More examples of quantum influences in ``wet'' noisy biological systems have developed into more general paradigms stressing such phenomena \citep{Huelga+Plenio2013}.

-\subsection{SMNI Context of $ \mathrm{Ca}^{2+} $ Waves}
+\subsection{SMNI context of $ \mathrm{Ca}^{2+} $ waves}